 A lot of details are still to be decided.
 Regional rights to NHL games are up in the air.
 We also don’t know what rights-holders will do with those rights.
 What games will we see on City TV?
 On TVA?
 Who will be the on-air personalities and play-by-play announcers?
 We’ll start knowing that in the coming weeks and months.

 In short, here’s what we know and what we don’t know about this deal so far:

-- CBC will continue to air Saturday night and playoff hockey.
+- CBC will continue to air Saturday night and playoff hockey for at least four years.
 And the Hockey Night in Canada brand will continue.
 But that’s about it.
 Those programs will be run by Rogers, not CBC.
 Rogers will pay all the expenses, but also get all the revenue.
 (Which makes me wonder why CBC is bothering.)
 This puts the future of personalities like Ron MacLean and Don Cherry up in the air.
 It will also mean a huge loss of income to the CBC, which means cuts will have to be made elsewhere.

-- TVA gets a minimum of 22 Canadiens games: TVA will get all national games, which includes all games that air on Wednesday, Saturday and Sunday nights.
+- TVA gets 22 Canadiens regular-season games a year: TVA will get all national games, which includes all games that air on Wednesday, Saturday and Sunday nights.
 (Afternoon games on those days are not considered national.)
 Whether these air on the TVA network or TVA Sports is still up in the air.

 - There will still be some NHL hockey on TSN.
 The channel has the rights to all regional Winnipeg Jets games through 2021, as well as some Maple Leafs games in the coming season and beyond.
 It currently airs some Canadiens regional games, but the future of that deal is unclear.